Elders/Home/README.md

 # Home

 The Home repository is the starting point for people to learn about Elders' projects.
 This repository contains pointers to the various GitHub repositories developed and maintained by Elders.
-Check the legend below to get a grasp on the support status for different projects.
+Check the legend below to get a grasp on the support statuses for different projects.

 ## Legend